Erb's Palsy Compensation Claims

 We understand such cases can be emotionally challenging for parents and all those involved.
 That’s why you can rely on us for the right legal advice and support to help secure the much needed additional care, therapy and specialist equipment required.

-Successful claims for Erb’s Palsy include:
+Successful Erb’s Palsy claims include:

 - using excessive force during the delivery which results in birth injury

 - failure to carry out a caesarean section when there are clear signs one is needed

 - failure to estimate a baby’s weight correctly

 The first step is to get in touch using our online claim form.
 From there, one of our experienced birth injury solicitors will invite you to a confidential discussion about your circumstances.

 We’re one of the UK’s leading medical negligence compensation claims teams.
 Our medical negligence solicitors have vast experience in succeeding in even the most complex of cases.
 Our dedicated birth injury team has a wealth of experience in navigating Erb’s palsy claims.
 The team works tirelessly to get you the justice and compensation you deserve.

 - Over 40 years of combined experience in handling cases involving serious injuries sustained through medical negligence, including birth injury.

 - Leaders in securing clinical negligence compensation settlements and helping clients make the best possible recovery.

 - Experienced medical negligence lawyers will take the time to understand what you’re going through.